w3c/wot-binding-templates/survey-proposal.md

 - Tools for Collecting Answers: W3C Questionnaire, Google or Microsoft Forms, GitHub PRs.
 - Date for Sending the Survey: Once the "good enough to send state" is reached for the core document.
 TODO: Agree on a deadline
+- Who to send to:
+  - Industry Stakeholders (Liaison SDOs)
+  - More discussion is needed in WG to complete this
 - Where to send the survey to:
   - public-wot-wg@w3.org (Public WG Mailing List)
   - public-wot-ig@w3.org (Public IG Mailing List)